pcj/rules_tsickle/README.md

 - download npm deps and prepare the `js_binary` tsickle runner (`//tools/tsicklecompiler`).
 - run the tool, which roughly works as follows:
-  - prepare in internal/minimal `tsconfig.json` configuration.
+  - prepare an internal/minimal `tsconfig.json` configuration.
   - runs `tsc` over the inputs to generate a `ts.Program`
   - runs tsickle over the `ts.Program` to AST-rewrite/transform it.
   - emits the transformed `.js` files.